What is Cell Therapy?

 The amount of blood needed to produce Platelet Rich Plasma, or PRP, depends on the joint or tendon requiring treatment and the type of system used.
 The process is similar to getting blood drawn for testing or for blood donation.
 Once it is extracted, the blood is put into a centrifuge where it is spun at very high speeds- separating the various elements of the blood.

 Fat Graft/ Adipose Cells

-This step involves the extraction of fatty tissues for the harvesting of stem cells.
+This step involves the extraction of fatty tissue for the harvesting of stem cells.
 Fat compartments are a very rich source of stem cells, specifically mesenchymal stem cells which can differentiate into cartilage, bone, and ligaments.
 The procedure can be compared to a smaller version of liposuction, since less fat is needed for the purposes of stem cell therapy.

 Stem cells are collected by aspirating bone marrow from the posterior iliac crest.
-The bone marrow is a central compartment in all of your bones which produce red blood cells, white blood cells, platelets, and has a large concentration of Hematopoietic stem cells.
+The bone marrow is a central compartment in all of your bones which produces red blood cells, white blood cells, platelets, and has a large concentration of Hematopoietic stem cells.
 Hematopoietic stem cells are responsible for creating vessels.

 You may qualify if…..